 Every year, the Pantone Colour Institute selects their “Colour of the Year”: a colour that will go on to influence global trends across every industry, from fashion to interior design to product packaging.

-We’re here to give you an overview on everything there is to know about Pantone’s Colour of the Year, from its history beginning in the year 2000 to how the 2021 Colour of the Year can be incorporated in your style today!
+We’re here to give you an overview on everything there is to know about Pantone’s Colour of the Year 2021, from its history beginning in the year 2000 to how this year’s colour can be incorporated in your style today!

 When did Pantone Colour of the Year start?

 The tradition of picking a “colour of the year” started back in 2000, and two decades ago the colour of choice was Cerulean.
 A powdery blue shade which was the leading favourite shade of designers and consumers around the world at the time, this colour was chosen due to its connotations of tranquillity, calm and comfort – making it a fitting colour to introduce the new millennium.